kmedhi/kmedhi.github.io/about.md

 Philosophy:

   * To achieve a balance between our own mental space and the shared professional workfront
   * Learning never stops.
-We must engage in some form of learning to better ourselved each day.
+We must engage in some form of learning to better ourselves each day
+  * Seeking knowledge to find true purpose and meaning of this human life with the help of meditation and the art of mindfulness

 ### Contact me